-Cheesy potatoes with real potatoes - aka funeral potatoes are one of my favorite holiday dishes (although they really are good to eat year-round for any special occasion, like a special family dinner, birthday, funeral or Sunday dinner).
+Gluten-free cheesy potatoes with real potatoes - aka funeral potatoes are one of my favorite holiday dishes (although they really are good to eat year-round for any special occasion, like a special family dinner, birthday, funeral or Sunday dinner).
 They're rich and cheesy and extra golden brown, with just enough over-the-top goodness to make a meal feel like a celebration.

 My mom had her own way of making cheesy potatoes.
 So did my grandma, and I'm sure her mother before her did, too.
 With traditional recipes like cheesy potatoes, our personal touches help make them special.

-My version of Cheesy potatoes with real potatoes is quite different from the ones my mom and grandma made, but in a way, they're even more traditional.
+My version of cheesy potatoes is quite different from the ones my mom and grandma made, but in a way, they're even more traditional.
 I quit using canned soup and frozen hash browns and started making the whole thing from scratch.

-Cheesy Potatoes with Real Potatoes Recipe with Optional Crunchy Topping
+Gluten-Free Cheesy Potatoes with Real Potatoes Recipe

 - Prep Time: 20 minutes